George Floyd protests in Nebraska: Kearney

 On Saturday, May 30, people gathered near downtown Kearney to protest the murder of George Floyd.
 The peaceful protesting continued with over 100 participants on Sunday, May 31, when protesters gathered at the Museum of Nebraska Art, marched to the main intersection of the town, and back.
 The May 31 protests included recognition of Omaha resident, James Scurlock, who was murdered at a protest in Omaha the previous night.
 Small groups of protesters continued to gather throughout the first week of June.
 Protests were ongoing as of June 8, when 75 people demonstrated downtown in the afternoon.

 Lincoln

 On the morning of Friday, May 29, people gathered at the State Capitol to protest.
 In the early morning hours of May 30, people gathered at around 27th and O Streets to protest.
-Later the protest migrated to the EZ GO gas station on 25th and O St. Protesters and police officers stood on each side of the gas station parking lot as multiple protestors yelled at the police while others broke into and vandalized businesses in the area.
+Later the protest migrated to the EZ GO gas station on 25th and O St. Protesters and police officers stood on each side of the gas station parking lot as multiple protesters yelled at the police while others broke into and vandalized businesses in the area.
 After throwing water bottles, rocks and fireworks at the officers they decided to finally approach the protesters and detain as many as possible.
 Eight police officers were injured with one requiring advanced medical treatment, Tear gas and rubber bullets were used, and several arrests were made.